wescpy/analyze_gsimg/README.md

 In the corresponding [hands-on tutorial](https://codelabs.developers.google.com/codelabs/drive-gcs-vision-sheets?utm_source=codelabs&utm_medium=et&utm_campaign=CDR_wes_workplace_gsdsanalyzegsimg_gsds_200114&utm_content=-) ("codelab"), developers build a command-line Python script the executes an image processing workflow using APIs from [Google Cloud](http://cloud.google.com/apis) (GCP) and [Google Workspace](http://developers.google.com/gsuite) (GWS; formerly G Suite and Google Apps).

 The exercise envisions a business scenario helping an enterprise backup their organization's data (image files, for example) to the cloud, analyze that data with machine learning, and report results formatted for management consumption.
-This repo provides code solutions for each step of the tutorial and also includes alternate versions of the final script which use different security libraries and/or authorization schemes.
+This repo provides code solutions for each step of the codelab and also includes alternate versions of the final script which use different security libraries and/or authorization schemes.
 (More on this below in the "NOTE for GCP Developers" sidebar and [Authorization scheme and alternative versions](#authorization-scheme-and-alternative-versions) section.)

 This exercise is for intermediate users.
 Those new to using Google APIs, specifically GWS and GCP APIs, should complete the introductory codelabs (listed at the bottom) or otherwise gain the requisite skills first.
 Read more about the app in [this Google Developers blog post](http://goo.gle/3nPxmlc) or [its cross-post to the Google Cloud blog](https://cloud.google.com/blog/topics/developers-practitioners/image-archive-analysis-and-report-generation-google-apis?utm_source=blog&utm_medium=partner&utm_campaign=CDR_wes_workplace_gsdsanalyzegsimg_gsds_200114).